Why Are We Here?

 M) We are here for reasons we don't understand and never will, so we're supposed to just blindly stumble through life trying to do the best we can.
 (Aka, we're essentially mole-people.)

 O) We're here to evolve.
-(Evolve into what, exactly?)
+(Evolve into what, exactly?
+And why?)

 P) Behaviorism: we are here to seek pleasure and avoid pain (and why is pain and pleasure here?)